r3yc0n1c/tappin-core/README.md

 -   [@Diptanshu Mahish](https://github.com/diptanshumahish)
 -   [@Ankit Paul](https://github.com/Ankit-AP-Paul)

-## Feedback
+## Contact Us

-If you have any feedback, please reach out to us at our [discord](https://discord.gg/aqdx4JBC) channel.
+If you have any queries, feedback, or want to collaborate, please reach out to us at our [discord](https://discord.gg/aqdx4JBC) channel.

 <div align="right">[ <a href="#-toc">Back to top ↑</a> ]</div>